readium/readium-css/docs/CSS12-overrides_classification.md

 - Arabic ligatures
 - Type scale

-Please note this classification might change and items could be added in the near future.
+Please note this classification might change and items could be added in the future.